will never increase

 In Janary 2016, TSYS announced that it will be acquiring rival processor TransFirst in an effort to expand offerings and reach more businesses.

-If you’re considering TSYS for your credit card processing needs, this review and profile provides information on TSYS’s rates and fees, contracts, equipment, and security as well as an explanation of what you can expect if you work with TSYS through CardFellow.
+If you’re considering TSYS Merchant Solutions for your credit card processing needs, this review provides information on TSYS’s rates and fees, contracts, equipment, and security as well as an explanation of what you can expect if you work with TSYS through CardFellow.
 You can also get a feel for what others think with a section on TSYS’ reviews and online reputation.

-TSYS can set you up to take credit cards in whatever method is most convenient for you and your customers.
+TSYS issues merchant accounts and can set you up to take credit cards in whatever method is most convenient for you and your customers.
 You can take credit cards using traditional point-of-sale or countertop credit card equipment, with your smartphone or tablet, or through your website.
+TSYS also offers a virtual terminal if you need to accept cards by phone or simply prefer to use your computer instead of a dedicated credit card machine.

 If you’re looking to take cards using countertop credit card terminals or point of sale equipment, TSYS can set you up for that.
 With TSYS, you can accept many payment types, including MasterCard, Visa, Discover, American Express, and PIN-based and signature-based debit cards.